xonq/tutorials/funannotate.md

 <br /><br />

 ## USE
-### 0. Beforehand.
-You will need an assembly as well as a RepeatModeler library for your organism - `$OME-families.fa`

 <br />

 ### 1. Soft-mask assembly.
+You will need an assembly as well as a RepeatModeler library for your organism - `$OME-families.fa`

-##### - This takes your repeat library and soft masks the assembly by lowercasing masked nucleotides
+##### - We take the repeat library and soft mask the assembly by lowercasing masked nucleotides:
 ```
 funannotate mask -i YOUR/ASSEMBLY -o OUTPUT/MASKED_ASSEMBLY_NAME -l YOUR/REPEATMODELER/$OME-families.fa
 ```